 Preparing to Write Your Diversity Statement:

-Remember to carefully read the job ad and look at that university’s website for resources on diversity and inclusion, (e.g. do they have a specific office or administrative body related to diversity and inclusion?).
+Remember to carefully read the job ad and look at that university’s website for resources on diversity, equity, and inclusion, (e.g. do they have a specific office or administrative body related to diversity and inclusion?).
 These might provide good jumping off points and some vocabulary you can use.

 A few topics you might write about include race, socioeconomic status, sexual orientation, gender identity, disability, immigration status, national origin, and how these connect to your teaching, research, mentorship, administrative work, and other professional positions.

 Visit Developing and Writing a Diversity Statement from Vanderbilt University’s Center for Teaching.
 This page includes more information about the genre, sample diversity statement prompts, deciding whether to self-disclose, and writing prompts to help you get started.
 Inside Higher Ed also has an article titled The Effective Diversity Statement, which provides additional writing tips that you might find useful.

 - Think of the diversity statement as a professional development opportunity.
 Use it as an opportunity to learn about the topics listed above and to think about how you have engaged with them in the past and how you might do so in the future in a way that will positively impact the students and others within the institution you’re applying to.